 Although not as enjoyable to use or as versatile as traditional dumbbells, there’s no escaping just how useful a set of adjustable dumbbells is for most folk looking to get fitter, build muscle or burn fat from home.
 With its unique stacking system, the units feel well balanced even when fully loaded.
 The recessed grips allow plenty of range of motion for various exercises.

-The Powerblock Sport 2.4 takes up very little room, making them really easy to store, and offers a very affordable way of achieving a decent weight spread without needing an entire rack or tower full of individual dumbbells.
+In our Powerblock Sport 2.4 review, we liked the fact that these dumbbells take up very little room, making them really easy to store, and offers a very affordable way of achieving a decent weight spread without needing an entire rack or tower full of individual dumbbells.
 They are around half the price of purchasing a set of 1-10kg pairs with a stand or rack and require a fraction of the space.

 Adjusting or swapping the weight stack can be fiddly but gets quicker and more fuss-free as you get more attuned to their mechanism.
 I’d not recommend dropping them, mind.

 Those looking to hit PBs and really bulk up might want to look towards other PowerBlock products, like the Pro Series or USA Elite Series, as these feature a knurled steel handle and various expansion kits that take them up to 40 kg.
 Be warned that the price starts heading upwards rapidly once you get more serious about your Powerblock options.